BioJulia/Bio.jl/README.md

 **Since julia version 1.0 and the new Pkg system, the purpose of this package has become moot.
-You can still download and use this package as a conveinience, but consider instead managing the BioJulia packages you're using with `Pkg` and its support for isolated projects instead.**
+You can still download and use this package as a conveinience, but consider instead managing the BioJulia packages you're using with `Pkg` and its support for isolated projects.
+See the list below to find the BioJulia packages that provide this package's modules now.**

-**This package is inactive, meaning that updates to it will only be made as and when time allows.
-See the list below**
+**This package is inactive, meaning that updates to it will only be made as and when time allows.**

 ---